 Principles 1 to 6 are the very basic fundamentals for our operations.
-Even though rules and regulations effectively make it impossible not to follow these principles, in most countries we operate, we aim to use our buying power to get suppliers change their mindset and involvement.
+Even if rules and regulations effectively make it impossible not to follow these principles, in most countries we operate, we aim to use our buying power to get suppliers to change their mindset and involvement.

-We are committed to inform about these principles for everyone involved in this industry.
+We dedicate our daily work to inform about these principles for everyone involved in this industry.
 We develop activities with various NGOs and other social enterprises in the area/industry, supporting projects that value skills and knowledge of Andean communities and marginalized groups.
-We work together with universities, craftsmen and our suppliers in order to facilitate access to information, design and price setting, and, furthermore, we protect ancestral techniques.
+Moreover, we advocate through collaboration with universities, craftsmen and our suppliers in order to facilitate access to information, design and price setting, and, furthermore, we protect ancestral techniques.